james-adcott-edu/Windathon-95/README.md

 - Have fun building it!

 ### Design Choices
-- We tried to go as close to Windows-95 as possible.
+- We tried to go as close as possibe to the Windows-95 look and feel.
+    - some liberties were taken to add in things like Tetravex (originally a Windows 3.x game), the Bliss wallpaper (from Windows XP) and status icons next to the clock (from Windows 98).
 - We haven't focused on a mobile experience, as it's a desktop operating system.

 ### User Stories